foglienimatteo/Raytracing/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue?style=flat)](https://cosmofico97.github.io/Raytracing/dev)

 This software is a simple raytracing program written in the [Julia Programming Language](https://julialang.org).
-It's based on the lectures of the [*Numerical techniques for photorealistic image generation*]( https://www.unimi.it/en/education/degree-programme-courses/2021/numerical-tecniques-photorealistic-image-generation) curse (AY2020-2021), held by Associate Professor [Maurizio Tomasi](http://cosmo.fisica.unimi.it/persone/maurizio-tomasi) at University of Milan [Department of
+It's based on the lectures of the [*Numerical techniques for photorealistic image generation*]( https://www.unimi.it/en/education/degree-programme-courses/2021/numerical-tecniques-photorealistic-image-generation) course (AY2020-2021), held by Associate Professor [Maurizio Tomasi](http://cosmo.fisica.unimi.it/persone/maurizio-tomasi) at University of Milan [Department of
 Physics "Aldo Pontremoli"](http://eng.fisica.unimi.it/ecm/home).

 ## Table of Contents